Tutorial: Features & labels#

 2. Interpretation: Model protein panels, gene panels, etc.

-3. Data integration: Feature sets provide the currency that determines whether two datasets can be easily concatenated.
+3. Data integration: Feature sets provide the currency that determines whether two collections can be easily concatenated.

 These reasons do not hold for label sets.
 Hence, LaminDB does not model label sets.